3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ```

 We were using a custom version of the `bootimg-efi` wic plugin to set up a
 UEFI-compliant image.
-That required us to install Secure Boot-related files in
+That required us to install UEFI Secure Boot-related files
-a specific directory:
+in a specific directory:

 ```bitbake
 # grub-efi_%.bbappend